Peter W. Huber

 He is the author of the books, Liability: The Legal Revolution & Its Consequences; The Liability Maze: The Impact of Liability Law on Safety and Innovation; Galileo's Revenge: Junk Science In The Courtroom; Orwell's Revenge: The 1984 Palimpsest; Law and Disorder in Cyberspace: Abolish the FCC and Let Common Law Rule the Telecosm; Judging Science: Scientific Knowledge and the Federal Courts; Phantom Risk: Scientific Inference and the Law; Hard Green: Saving the Environment from the Environmentalists; Federal Telecommunications Law; The Bottomless Well: The Twilight of Fuel, The Virtue of Waste, and Why We Will Never Run Out of Energy (with Mark P. Green); and The Cure in the Code: How 20th Century Law Is Undermining 21st Century Medicine.

-He has published articles in such scholarly journals as the Harvard Law Review and Yale Law Journal, and in such publications as Science, Wall Street Journal, Reason, Regulation, and National Review.
-He has appeared on numerous TV and radio programs, including Face the Nation and The NewsHour with Jim Lehrer.
+He published articles in such scholarly journals as the Harvard Law Review and Yale Law Journal, and in such publications as Science, Wall Street Journal, Reason, Regulation, and National Review.
+He also appeared on numerous TV and radio programs, including Face the Nation and The NewsHour with Jim Lehrer.